FruitieX/backend-kit/docs/ARCHITECTURE.md

 ## Routes

 Route files specify what your REST API will look like to the outside world.
-Here you will connect the REST endpoints with matching controllers, perform basic input validation and perform basic checks that the user has sufficient rights to access the endpoint.
+Here you will connect the REST endpoints with matching handlers, perform basic input validation and perform basic checks that the user has sufficient rights to access the endpoint.

 ### Array of route configs